 One of my clients had had his marriage blow up in his face only months before.
 His pornography habit had been discovered yet again–after repeated promises of “I’m quitting now”–and his wife was so fed up she had left the house for a week.
-(It could just as easily been any other bad habit or addiction that had been kept secret.)
+(It could just as easily be any other bad habit or addiction that had been kept secret.)

 When he had contacted me, he was desperate to save his marriage and family.

 Now I asked him, how would you rate things at home these days, as compared to before that phone call asking for help?
-On a scale of 1-100%, how much of the former warmth, closeness and romantic connection has been restored?
+On a scale of 1-100%, how much of the former warmth, closeness, and romantic connection has been restored?

 “More than 100%,” was his surprising answer.
-“Really?,” I asked.
+“Really?”
+I asked.
 “How could that be?”

 Before the crisis, he told me, his porn habit had blocked his wholehearted connection to his wife.
-He had been dishonest, hiding, guilt-ridden and preoccupied mentally, emotionally and sexually with hundreds of digital women.
+He had been dishonest, hiding, guilt-ridden, and preoccupied mentally, emotionally, and sexually with hundreds of digital women.